Firm Profile > Akin Gump Strauss Hauer & Feld LLP > Houston, United States

 Akin Gump Strauss Hauer & Feld LLP > Firm Profile

-Firm Overview: Recognized for its sophisticated clients and capabilities as well as its outstanding team of legal professionals, Akin Gump is a global law firm, with 21 offices and over 900 lawyers advising across a wide range of practices and industries.
-Steadfast dedication to providing exemplary client all and its visionary leadership have been key factors in the firm’s swift rise to the top of the profession.
+Recognized for its sophisticated clients and capabilities as well as its outstanding team of legal professionals, Akin Gump is a global law firm, with 20 offices and more than 1,000 lawyers and advisors across a wide range of practices and industries.
+Steadfast dedication to providing exemplary client service and its visionary leadership have been key factors in the firm’s swift rise to the top of the profession.

-Intellectual Property: The renowned trial team is sought out by Fortune 500 companies and multinational corporations for its achievements in complex patent litigation.
+Akin Gump’s renowned IP trial team is sought out by Fortune 500 companies and multinational corporations for its achievements in litigating complex patent disputes in federal courts around the country and before the ITC and PTAB.
 It handles all aspects of IP litigation and counsels clients in transactional matters involving the licensing or transfer of IP rights and on the management of global IP portfolios.

-Investment Management: For over 40 years, the global investment management practice has been a recognized leader in the representation of large institutional and entrepreneurial fund sponsors and managers in the formation of hedge, private equity and hybrid funds.
+For over 40 years, Akin Gump’s global investment management practice has been a recognized leader in the representation of large institutional and entrepreneurial fund sponsors and managers in the formation of hedge, private equity and hybrid funds.
 The practice also serves as lead counsel to some of the world’s premier investors and has helped them access opportunities in markets around the world.
-In virtually every jurisdiction, including such fast-growing markets as China, Hong Kong, India and the Middle East, the practice encompasses all aspects of fund formation and ongoing operations, from fund structuring, fund management, investor relations to portfolio company representation.
+In virtually every jurisdiction, including such fast-growing markets as China, India and the Middle East, the practice encompasses all aspects of fund formation and ongoing operations, from fund structuring, fund management, investor relations to portfolio company representation.

-Labor & Employment: The firm represents and advises employers regarding all aspects of employment law including handling complex wage-and-hour class actions and EEO litigation; highstakes investigations and counseling matters; litigation related to contract disputes and restrictive covenants; and traditional labor matters such as collective bargaining, union corporate campaigns and grievance arbitrations.
+The firm represents and advises employers regarding all aspects of employment law, including handling complex wage-and-hour class actions and EEO litigation; high-stakes investigations and counseling matters; litigation related to contract disputes and restrictive covenants; and traditional labor matters such as collective bargaining, union corporate campaigns and grievance arbitrations.
 Lawyers advise on the labor aspects of major corporate reorganizations, acquisitions and bankruptcies and represent companies in OSHA matters.

-Litigation: With more than 250 lawyers, the litigation group includes attorneys who have clerked at every level of the federal and state court systems; members of the American Academy of Appellate Lawyers; former prosecutors; and former officials at the SEC, FTC, DOJ and many other federal agencies.
+With more than 250 lawyers, the firm’s litigation group includes attorneys who have clerked at every level of the federal and state court systems; members of the American Academy of Appellate Lawyers; former prosecutors; and former officials at the SEC, FTC, DOJ, PCAOB and many other federal agencies.
 Litigators are accustomed to handling matters of exceptional complexity, such as nationwide class actions, parallel civil and administrative proceedings, and nationwide and multi-district litigation.

-Regulatory: Akin Gump offers a comprehensive suite of regulatory practices to help clients address technical and often complex regulatory schemes across a broad span of compliance obligations based on industry, products and distribution, among others.
-Disciplines include antitrust/competition; communications and information technology; cybersecurity, privacy and data protection; energy; environment and natural resources; food and drug law; financial services; government contracts; health care; international trade; and transportation.
+Akin Gump offers a suite of services to help clients address technical and often complex regulatory schemes across a broad span of compliance obligations based on industry, products and distribution, among others.
+Disciplines include antitrust/competition; communications and information technology; cybersecurity, privacy and data protection; energy; environment and natural resources; food and drug law; financial services; government contracts; health care and life sciences; international trade; and transportation.
 Work encompasses compliance counseling, investigations, enforcement, classification and licensing, transactional due diligence, and foreign investment, among other activities.

 |Financial Restructuring||Philip C Dublin|